-What is the best way to gather all of this information for an effective target marketing?
+What’s the best way to gather all of this information?

 - Search online for research others have published on your target

-- Explore articles and blogs that talk about or to your target audience
+- Search articles and blogs that talk about or to your target audience

-- Scout blogs and forums where people in your target market communicate
+- Search for blogs and forums where people in your target market communicate

 - Look for survey results, or consider conducting a survey of your own